Michael Folivi: Club career

-Watford

 Folivi signed his first professional contract with Watford in 2015 whilst still in the club's youth system and completed his scholarship in summer 2016.
 Having been part of the first team squad that travelled to Liverpool in the Premier League in November 2016, Folivi extended his contract until 2020.
-He made his professional debut on 3 January 2017, coming on as an 81st minute substitute for Sebastian Prodl in a 2–0 Premier League defeat away at Stoke City.
+He made his professional debut on 3 January 2017, coming on as an 81st-minute substitute for Sebastian Prodl in a 2–0 Premier League defeat away at Stoke City.